penguineer/debian_apt-proxy-detect/README.md

 # Detect an apt-proxy in a Debian environment

+> Detect and use an apt cache if available.

 ## Motivation

 Apt caches help to speed up repeated or distributed installations.
 However, they become problematic when not available.